3colorr/Mizuame-pages/content/en/_index.md

 # Pros and Cons
 ### Good
-- You can access it directly from the menu bar, allowing you to read and write information quickly.
+- You can open it instantly from the menu bar icon or with a shortcut, letting you quickly read and write information.
 - It can serve as a temporary clipboard, complementing your work in other robust note apps.
 - Just by writing a simple formula, it calculates automatically.
 - Mizuame supports some Markdown syntax.